Jackie (and Jill) Robinson effect: Why do congresswomen outperform congressmen?

 A 2011 study from Stanford University and the University of Chicago published in the American Journal of Political Science, “The Jackie (and Jill) Robinson Effect: Why Do Congresswomen Outperform Congressmen?” tests and explores the hypothesis that successful female candidates may need to be more ambitious or qualified than their male challengers to overcome gender bias, and that once in office they tend to outperform their male counterparts.

-The study compares the performances of congressmen and congresswomen within a given district as measured by the number of bills they sponsored and the amount of federal dollars they directed towards their home districts between 1984 and 2004.
+The study, conducted by Sarah F. Anzia of Stanford University and Christopher R. Berry of the University of Chicago, compares the performances of congressmen and congresswomen within a given district as measured by the number of bills they sponsored and the amount of federal dollars they directed towards their home districts between 1984 and 2004.

 Key study findings include: